Worship & Faith

-Worship & Faith is the fifteenth studio album released in 2003 by American country music artist Randy Travis.
-It is the third gospel music album of his career, as well as his third release on Word Records.
+Worship & Faith is the fifteenth studio album by American country music artist Randy Travis.
+It was released on November 11, 2003, by Word Records.
 The album is composed of twenty covers of traditional gospel tunes.
 It was recorded live in concert at the Orlando Calvary Assembly of God in Orlando, Florida, in July 2003.
 Worship & Faith is certified gold by the RIAA, although its only single, "Above All", failed to chart.